kubestash/docs/docs/guides/volume-populator/pvc/index.md

 ## Backup

 Now, we are going to backup the PVC `target-pvc` in a GCS bucket using KubeStash.
-We have to create a Secret and a `BackupStorage` object with access credentials and backend information respectively.
+We have to create a `Secret` with  necessary credentials and a `BackupStorage` object to use this backend.
+If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

 > For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).

-**Create Storage Secret:**
+**Create Secret:**

 Let's create a Secret named `gcs-secret` with access credentials of our desired GCS backend,